-Additional EBITA in a year, when compared with the previous year, as percentage of additional gross profit in a year, when compared with the previous year.
-We target at an incremental conversion ratio of 50%, in case of growth in gross profit.
+Additional EBITA in a year, when compared with the previous year, as a percentage of additional gross profit in a year, when compared with the previous year.
+We aim for an incremental conversion ratio of 50%, if gross profit growth has been achieved.

-EBITDA divided by net debt.
-We aim at a leverage ratio of between 0 and 2x EBITDA which is commensurate to an investment grade rating.
+Net debt divided by 12-month EBITDA.
+We aim at a leverage ratio of between 0 and 2x EBITDA, which is important for continuity.
 The syndicated loan documentation allows us a leverage ratio of 3.5x EBITDA.